hugsy/proxenet/README.md

 (Maybe more to come)

-Check the project Wiki for all details !
+Check the project Wiki for all details!

 ## Current status